-OVERVIEW: While David H. Koch is mainly known for his political activism, he's also been a huge supporter of medical research, primarily focusing on cancer, but with significant support of hospitals, as well.
-Like many individual funders, Koch's health giving is personal.
+OVERVIEW: While David H. Koch is mainly known for his political activism, he has also been a major supporter of medical research, primarily focusing on cancer, but with significant support of hospitals, as well.

 4111 E. 37th St., N.